 Craft show season will be upon us soon, and I know that many Cutting for Business readers are already signing up for shows and events.
 Today, let’s tackle how much inventory you should take to your next show.

-3 Methods to Determine How Much Inventory to Take to Your Next Show
+3 Methods to Determine How Much Inventory to Take to a Craft Show

 Remember, these are just suggestions on how to determine your ideal inventory to bring to a craft show; but there are no hard fast rules.
 If I’m attending several shows in one season, I might bring much more inventory to a particular show since I can always use it at a show at a later date.
 If I am not attending another craft show, I might bring less so that I don’t have a lot left over at the end.

 Worried about having enough time to create all these products before a show?
-Take a look at my strategy to quickly build up inventory in this post.
-If you are looking for more craft show tips, I’ve compiled my favorites in this post.
+Read my strategy to quickly build up inventory.

 Fay